 Project Benefits: The project will improve safety by protecting non-motorized travelers from risks and by reducing fatalities and serious injuries in an underserved community through the evaluation of current infrastructure and the design of future infrastructure that prioritizes pedestrian safety.
 The project will improve environmental sustainability by reducing vehicle miles traveled by analyzing potential public transportation options and expanding active transportation infrastructure.
 The project will also incorporate transportation-efficient land use and design by developing land use and zoning recommendations to prioritize compact and walkable neighborhoods.
-The project will promote quality of life by increasing affordable transportation options through intentional land use planning that allows for the expansion of public transportation.
+The project will promote quality of life by increasing affordable transportation.
 It will also improve access to daily destinations such as the Kellus Turner Park.
 The project will promote mobility and community connectivity by implementing plans that address gaps identified in the existing network and by improving freight movement by considering last-mile freight needs.